 - Greatly improve SEO (search engine optimization) as Google can see (and likes) when content is organized and categorized.
-Google also knows tags vs categories.
+Google and other search engines also know tags vs categories.
 This can be an advantage when applying keywords and keyword phrases.

 - Make it easy for users to find related content.
 Not everyone will want to use the search functionality of a blog.
 Having tags and categories allows users to simply click the link and be taken to all content related to the selected tag or category.